 As a VALORANT agent, Jett specializes in mobility, allowing you to dash through choke points, reposition behind enemies and deliver results in clutch encounters.
 Jett is an initiator and fragger, expected to capitalize on information provided by allied agents.
-She’s the one you drop behind enemies lines to clean up any stragglers, and if you’re playing solo, Jett’s kind of a boss.
+She’s the one you drop behind enemies lines to clean up any stragglers.
+If you’re playing solo, Jett’s kind of a boss.

 Jett is a killer, pure and simple.
 If you’re a fan of slow and steady, Jett is likely not the agent for you.
 If you like to be the aggressor however, lock in the moment that game loads.
 While Raze and Phoenix do both offer aggression, they’re nowhere near as mischievously swift as Jett.
 So we’ll assume you know Jett is the one for you, here’s what you need to know.

 Updraft is a Jett’s basic ability that propels her vertically into the air.
 The ability has two max charges, 200 per charge, making it twice as expensive as Cloud Burst.
 Updraft should be your bread and butter, and you should not let it go unused.
-On defense you can use Updraft to reposition yourself on elevated areas – and when combined with Jett’s passive ability to glide – you can stay airborne for longer or jump between platforms, for example, on A-site or B-site on Haven.
-The glide ability also means you will not take fall damage, allowing you to hop out of “Heaven” or “Window” on Haven or Split.
+On defense you can use Updraft to reposition yourself on elevated areas.
+When combined with Jett’s passive ability to glide you can stay airborne for longer or jump between platforms such as A-site or B-site on Haven.
+The glide ability also means you will not take fall damage.
+This allows you to hop out of “Heaven” or “Window” on Haven or Split.
 Updraft also maximizes the efficiency of your Ultimate, but more on that later.

 As a side note: try to get into the habit of checking the names of various locations.
 These are marked on the map and will help you to react quicker to intel from allies.